sjoeboo/docker-yum-mirror/README.md

 `link_datestamp` if datestamp'ing, enabled likning `dest` to `dest.YYYY-MM-DD`

+`hardlink_datestamp` boolean to enable, instead of moving `dest` to `dest.YYYY-MM-DD`, to hardlink all files, creating a snapshot if you will.

 When using `reposync`, we will also do a `createrepo` on the fetched packages. `rsync` gets everything so you'll have the same repodata as the source.